 Virginia is a beautiful destination, from sandy Atlantic Ocean beaches on the eastern shores to scenic mountains and valleys in the western region of the state.
 All across the landscape, major historic sites, natural wonders, and historic cities and towns offer thousands of fun things to explore and enjoy during your Virginia vacation, weekend getaway, or day trip.
-Here are a dozen of the top attractions to consider including in your Virginia travel itinerary.

-The Blue Ridge Parkway
+Drive the Blue Ridge Parkway

 Created as a recreational scenic roadway, the Blue Ridge Parkway is a designated All American Road and the most visited unit of the U.S. National Park System.
 The northern entrance of the Parkway begins in Virginia at Milepost 0 near the southern terminus of Shenandoah National Park.
-From there the byway traverses 217 miles in Virginia along the picturesque ridge of the Blue Ridge Mountains and through the George Washington and Jefferson National Forests, before reaching the North Carolina border, where it continues for another 252 miles.
+From there, the byway traverses 217 miles in Virginia along the picturesque ridge of the Blue Ridge Mountains and through the George Washington and Jefferson National Forests, before reaching the North Carolina border, where it continues for another 252 miles.

 Throughout the year, many festivals and special events add to the beachfront ambiance.
 At Christmastime, visitors are able to drive on the Boardwalk to enjoy the annual holiday lights display.
-Or go whale watching.

 Located near Interstate 64 about halfway between Richmond and Norfolk, approximately 150 miles south of Washington, D.C., Colonial Williamsburg is the largest living history museum in the United States.
 Spread across a 301-acre Historic Area, this fascinating 18th-century restored city encompasses 88 original buildings and close to 500 reconstructed buildings, most on the original foundations, including hundreds of homes, shops, public buildings, and other structures.
-Authentically costumed professional interpreters, reenactors, and tradespeople interact with visitors, bringing the experience to life 365 days a year.
+Authentically costumed professional interpreters, re-enactors, and tradespeople interact with visitors, bringing the experience to life 365 days a year.

 Ongoing and seasonal programs, tours, and special events offer additional activities for all ages.
-While Colonial Williamsburg is an ideal choice for families and groups to enjoy engaging fun with history, it also offers many appealing features for couples seeking a romantic getaway.
+While Colonial Williamsburg is an ideal choice for families and groups to enjoy engaging with history, it also offers many appealing features for couples seeking a romantic getaway.

-Shenandoah National Park
+Explore Shenandoah National Park

 Known for its sweeping, majestic views, well-maintained trails, abundant wildlife, waterfalls, mountain lodges, camping options, and other recreational outdoor activities, Shenandoah National Park overlooks the historic Shenandoah Valley to the west and the rolling hills and ridges of the central Virginia Piedmont region to the east.
 Skyline Drive, a National Scenic Byway and the park's most popular attraction, is one of the most scenic drives in Virginia and the nation.

 Approximately 101 miles of the legendary Appalachian Trail run through the park, following a similar route to Skyline Drive.
-Although Shenandoah National Park is open (and stunning) year-round, lodging, food services, campgrounds, and visitor centers close from December through March.
-In severe weather conditions, Skyline Drive may close as well.Continue to 5 of 12 below.
+Although Shenandoah National Park is open and stunning year-round, lodging, food services, campgrounds, and visitor centers close from December through March.
+In severe weather conditions, Skyline Drive may close as well.

-George Washington's Mount Vernon Estate
+Tour George Washington's Mount Vernon Estate

-The beloved historic home of George and Martha Washington, Mount Vernon Estate and Gardens is located in Northern Virginia, overlooking the Potomac River about 8 miles south of Old Town Alexandria, Virginia and 16 miles south of Washington, D.C.
+The beloved historic home of George and Martha Washington, Mount Vernon Estate and Gardens is located in Northern Virginia, overlooking the Potomac River about eight miles south of Old Town Alexandria, Virginia and 16 miles south of Washington, D.C.
 With an average of about one million yearly visitors, Mount Vernon is the most popular historic estate in the United States.

 The expansive site comprises 500 acres, with approximately 50 acres open to the public.
 In addition to tours of the Mansion, there are several out buildings, gardens and trails, an orientation center, galleries, Washington's Tomb, a Slave Burial Ground and Memorial, a Pioneer Farmer Site, heritage farm animals, and more.
 Mount Vernon is open every day of the year and special programs and events take place during all seasons.

-Thomas Jefferson's Monticello
+Tour Thomas Jefferson's Monticello

 Monticello is open every day of the year except Christmas.
 In addition to daily tours, there are many seasonal events, special evening tours, and family-friendly activities to enhance your visit.
 The annual Monticello Independence Day Celebration and Naturalization Ceremony is the nation's oldest continuous naturalization ceremony outside of a courtroom.